Creations’ Results

 5. The greatest player alive may have only attained 9,500 of them (200 more).

 We often can’t know many other things, many of which can further decrease our chances of success.
-We call it chances, luck, fate, improbability, or God, but it’s the unknown as it affects our purposes.
+It may be called chances, luck, fate, improbability, or God, but it’s the unknown as it affects our purposes.

-We often imagine our greatest results happen when we’re relatively young, but that’s not necessarily true.
-As we mature, our understanding scales exponentially, so our greatest mental accomplishments often happen when we’re old.
+We frequently imagine our greatest results happen when we’re relatively young, but that’s not necessarily true.
+As we mature, our understanding scales exponentially, so our greatest mental accomplishments typically happen when we’re old, but before our mind has declined.

 Failure